 If Yes is selected, FMM will begin.
+The engine will not start until after a short delay once shifted into D (Drive).
 FMM will automatically continue at each vehicle start until fresh fuel is added.

 If No is selected, the FMM Request screen will appear when the vehicle is next started.
 The FMM request can be delayed for only one day.
+Fuel Maintenance